 I’ve been playing around with [Meteor] recently for an internal LShift

 project in which I wanted the browser to have a read-only live view onto

 some timetracking data from [TimeTracker] as it changes.
 When a developer records time

 spent on a particular task, a row is inserted into a [Postgres] database.
 Simples.

 One of Meteor’s selling points is its transparent client-server data

-Collections API, which is backed by
+synchronisation through its powerful `Collections` API, which is backed by

 MongoDB on the server side.
 This poses a potential challenge for us: how can we leverage the reactive `Collection`s of Meteor yet feed it with Postgres data?

 into live page update as database insertions occur on Postgres.
 You could extend this to deal with database updates and deletions as well, an exercise left for the willing.